 When the arteries serving your heart are clogged, coronary angioplasty and stenting can eliminate the blockage and restore blood flow.
-At NJ Heart & Vascular Care in Princeton and Hamilton Square, New Jersey, Kintur Sanghvi, MD, FACC, FSCAI, has performed well over 10,000 procedures to open calcified coronary artery blockages, including completely blocked arteries and in complex cases involving multiple arterial blockages.
+At NJ Heart & Vascular Care in Princeton and Hamilton, New Jersey, Kintur Sanghvi, MD, FACC, FSCAI, has performed well over 10,000 procedures to open calcified coronary artery blockages, including completely blocked arteries and in complex cases involving multiple arterial blockages.
 Dr. Sanghvi pioneered the wrist artery approach and traveled through six continents to teach other cardiologists how to use this innovative technique.
 To schedule an appointment, call or use the online booking feature today.

 Coronary angioplasty and stenting is a minimally invasive procedure to open blocked coronary arteries and restore blood flow to your heart.

 When you have coronary artery disease, the vessels become blocked with cholesterol and other substances that accumulate and form plaque.
 Over time, the plaque keeps enlarging and blocking blood flow through the artery.